iterative/dvc.org/static/docs/commands-reference/gc.md

   this option can be used to specify a list of them (each project is a path) to keep data that is currently referenced from them.

-- `-c`, `--cloud` - also remove files in the remote storage. _This operation is dangerous._ It removes datasets, models, other files that are not linked in the current branch/commit (unless `-a` or `-T` is specified).
+- `-c`, `--cloud` - also remove files in the default remote storage. _This operation is dangerous._ It removes datasets, models, other files that are not linked in the current branch/commit (unless `-a` or `-T` is specified).
+Use `-r`to specify which remote to collect from (instead of the default).

 - `-r`, `--remote` - name of the remote storage to collect unused objects from if `-c` option is specified.